 The ever-cool Andre Perry on growing up in Wilkinsburg, gentrification in Pittsburgh and his work in DC

 Education expert Andre Perry brings his research and powerful ideas to his native Pittsburgh on July 28, offering promising paths forward for many neighborhoods.

 One conversation leads to another and another: That's how the Pittsburgh Connector plans to help skilled immigrants thrive in their new home of Pittsburgh.

 As families in the Mon Valley struggle with food insecurity, H.E.P.'s programs send kids home from school with fresh fruit and basic staples.

-This newly formed group of citizens and organizations is looking to use a small tax increase for major gains in childhood development and support.
+This group of citizens and organizations aims to use a small tax increase for major gains in childhood development and support.

 What conversations should Pittsburgh be having?
 In the first installment of our new series, Samantha Black gets honest about the arts in Pittsburgh.